pagantis/prestashop/Documentation/installation.md

 ## :wrench: Admin panel

-To install the plugin of Paga+Tarde in your prestashop, we need to open the Prestashop admin panel and follow the next steps:
+To install the plugin of Pagantis in your prestashop, we need to open the Prestashop admin panel and follow the next steps:

 #### Common steps
 1. Plugins => Add new